 Many companies believe allowing 3PL providers to weigh in on what kinds of fulfillment warehouse KPIs they should use is like asking a den of foxes how to guard a hen house.
 But think about it: If you were weighing the pros and cons of two different medical procedures, wouldn’t you ask your doctors what they’d choose for themselves?

-Your 3PL eats, sleeps, and breathes fulfillment in a way that your company doesn’t.
+Your 3PL eats, sleeps, and breathes direct-to-consumer fulfillment - and likely multi-channel fulfillment - in a way that your company doesn’t.
 It can provide you with suggestions about performance metrics that are truly mission-critical versus those that are merely window dressing.

 Just as important, your 3PL can provide some helpful reality checks on the quality and service levels that are actually impactful and achievable based on your volumes, timeline, and budget.